Basis-Theory/basistheory-integration-guides/collections/guides/setup_first_reactor/setup_first_reactor.md

 With your Reactor created, it's time to start sending your tokens into it and generate your first reaction.
 Depending on which Reactor you chose to create, you'll need to pass in the corresponding request parameters it needs.

 Request parameters are passed in via the `args` property object which may contain simple values or complex objects.
-You could also include token interpolations if you want to use an existing encrypted token's data to pass as parameters to your reactor.
-Check the [/react](https://docs.basistheory.com/api-reference/#reactors-invoke-a-reactor) endpoint's documentation for more details.
+You could also include token interpolation patterns if you want to use an existing encrypted token's data to pass as parameters to your reactor.
+Check the [/react](https://docs.basistheory.com/api-reference/#reactors-invoke-a-reactor) endpoint's documentation or our guide [Use Token Data in Reactors](/guides/use-token-data-in-reactors/) for more details on detokenization within Reactors.

 In the following example we are interpolating a [Card Number Token](https://docs.basistheory.com/api-reference/#token-types-card-number) which will be expanded and the original value will be passed in to the reactor formula.